Boys & Girls Track & Field

 Oberlin High School students in grades 11 and 12 may apply to become a Ninde Scholar.
 Applicants must demonstrate a drive for learning and desire to continue their education post graduation.
 The program is open to students who lack the support and resources to apply to college.
 We especially seek underrepresented students, low-income students, and students who would be the first in their families to attend college.
 Selection criteria include academic success measured by grade point average and quality of essay; financial need measured by eligibility for federal free and reduced lunch; educational background measured by highest level of parent education; and motivation and engagement in education measured by short answers and essay on an application.

-The Endowment Fund is also very much interested in any type of charitable gift planning that a potential donor might consider.
-Those donations could be in the form of a gift of an old small-value paid-up insurance policy, a gift of appreciated stock, a gift of a piece of real property, or one of the simplest forms of gift, the mention of the Oberlin Schools Endowment fund in a will or estate plan.
-The Endowment Fund has grown appreciably since its establishment.
-We would like to see it continue to grow so that the amount of income available to support the Oberlin schools likewise grows.
-Donations to the Fund are truly an investment in the children of Oberlin.
+An annual letter campaign, as well as smaller fundraising events, help to build the fund.
+The Endowment Fund is also interested in any type of charitable gift planning that a potential donor might consider.
+Those donations could be in the form of appreciated stock, a piece of real property, or one of the simplest forms of gift, the mention of the Oberlin Schools Endowment Fund in a will or estate plan.
+Donations to the Endowment Fund are never spent, only the investment income is used to fund grants.
+The fund has grown appreciably since its establishment.
+We would like to see it continue to grow so that the amount available for grants, to support the Oberlin schools, likewise grows.
+Donations to the fund are truly an investment in the children of Oberlin.

 Oberlin Main Street - Chamber